Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Materials and Methods

 \subsection{Confocal Imaging}

 Our fabrication setup has an integrated custom confocal microscope that can be simultaneously utilized for photoluminescence and Raman spectral collection.
-Using a 532~nm continuous-wave excitation laser (Cobolt Samba 150mW) and a fast steering mirror (FSM-300, Newport) relayed via a 4f into the back aperture of the system's objective, 2D PL and RS maps can be collected.
-Notably, in this study, the 2D maps were collected post-fabrication utilising a higher numerical aperture objective (Olympus PlanApo 0.95NA, 60x).
+Using a 532~nm continuous-wave excitation laser (Cobolt Samba 150mW) and a fast steering mirror (FSM-300, Newport) relayed via a 4f into the back aperture of the system's objective, 2D photoluminescence and Raman maps can be collected.
+Notably, in this study, the 2D maps were collected post-fabrication utilizing a higher numerical aperture objective (Olympus PlanApo 0.95NA, 60x).

-Both photoluminescence and Raman spectra were collected simulataneously employing 30~mW of laser excitation.
+Both photoluminescence and Raman spectra were collected simultaneously employing 30~mW of laser excitation.
 The samples were scanned with a 500nm pixel-to-pixel lateral displacement and a 1 second exposure time.
 The collected signal was split 99:1 between the Raman and the photoluminescence collection paths.
 For the latter, signal was collected via a single photon avalanche detector (SPCM-AQRH-14-FC, Excelitas Inc.).
 Given that the collection path of our confocal setup features a 550~nm long-pass dichroic, and that the SPAD quantum efficiency drops significantly after 850~nm, the PL collection window can be considered 550-850~nm.
 For the Raman collection path, scattered light was dispersed by a 1200~lines~mm$^{-1}$ blazed spectrograph (SpectraPro HRS-1200) and detected on a deep-cooled CCD camera (PIXIS 100, Princeton Instruments).